VinceWak/Labs_0116/module_2/Project_Week_5/readme.md

 This project aims to recap EDA and to learn how to create dashboards and, actually, applications, suitable at least for piloting new ideas or products.
-Your data is here: https://drive.google.com/drive/u/4/folders/1Dwaa32bNiNe0f67o27bJXw-08nh2HsiN The placeholder for your Kanban board is indicated at the wall by number of your group
+Your data is here: https://drive.google.com/drive/u/4/folders/1Dwaa32bNiNe0f67o27bJXw-08nh2HsiN

 ## Project Goal